 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

-I also look forward to being able to stop by the Crocker to wander through the museum whenever the mood strikes me!
+I am also looking forward to stopping by the Crocker to wander through the museum whenever the mood strikes me!

 Crocker Virtual Exhibition Opening

 After that, the virtual exhibition opening featured a short video tour of the newly installed artwork, followed by a Q&A session with the presenting curators.

 As always, the artwork in each exhibition was displayed beautifully.
 It was, however, a bit strange to see the large exhibition rooms silent and empty when one is used to art-loving patrons milling about.